Discuss common injuries and conditions that occur to the elbow and forearm.

 Ligaments of the lateral elbow.

 Sprains to the elbow are caused by acute and chronic forces.
 An acute valgus, varus, or rotary force or a fall on the outstretched arm causing hyperextension at the elbow can result in injury to the ulnar collateral, radial collateral, or annular ligaments (Figs. 9–1 and 9–2).
 Hyperextension of an elbow can take place, for instance, if the arms are extended to lessen the impact during a backward fall to the ground.
 More commonly, sprains to the ulnar collateral ligament are caused by repetitive valgus forces, which occur during the overhead throwing motion.1 For example, a baseball, softball, or tennis player with a history of medial elbow pain, indicating possible overuse, can be injured during the late cocking and early acceleration phases of the throwing motion, when valgus forces at the medial elbow are extreme (Fig. 9-3).
-The position of the arm against the trunk protects the elbow from varus forces; injury to the ...
+The position of the arm against the trunk protects the elbow from varus forces; injury ...